 I see a lot of fudge recipes around this time of year, but they’re always overly sugared, unstable out of the freezer, and rarely vegan.
 As someone with lots of food restrictions of my own, I definitely know what it feels like to be at a party or work event and not be able to eat anything.
 It feels terrible, and embarrassing as hell too.
 I really like my job and the people I work with, so I wanted to create a fun and festive fudge that everybody could eat!
 (Admittedly nobody I work with has any nut allergies, but you can definitely make some easy substitutions that I’ll include).
+This peppermint fudge is gluten-, dairy-, and soy-free, paleo, vegan, and Kosher-style.

 Large glass bowl